killbill/killbill-platform/osgi-bundles/bundles/kpm/README.md

 * `org.killbill.billing.plugin.kpm.availablePlugins.cache.expirationSecs`
   (Time, in second, when the cache should be expired and reload metadata info. default: `86400` (24 hours))
 * `org.killbill.billing.plugin.kpm.availablePlugins.cache.bypass`
   (No cache used for endpoint above.
-Killbill will always perform HTTP call to get killbill version and plugins information. default: `false`)
+Kill Bill will always perform HTTP call to get version and plugins information. default: `false`)

-These configurations applied specifics to plugin installation:
+These configurations applies specifics to plugin installation:

 * `org.killbill.billing.plugin.kpm.pluginInstall.verifySHA1`
   (Whether coordinate (groupId/artifactID) based plugin installation should check its integrity. default: `false`)